dasic002/wordle_game/README.md

 - Tracking of scores in the session to feedback to player.
 - Invite the player to play another game.
 - Clean GUI, using colours rather than symbols for feedback on guesses.
 Selecting colours that are as accessible for colour blind users too.
-- Rules explaning how to play the game.
+- Rules explaining how to play the game.

 __Could have:__
-- Save session scores in a database to provide feedback to user on how do they compare against other players.
+- Save session scores in a database to provide feedback to user on how they compare against other players.
 - Provide an optional breakdown of the player's scores.
 - Resume sessions, the game could be made to allow the user to enter their given ID to resume winning streak count.
 - Praise from the game matching that of wordle, which depends on how many guesses made before finding the selected word.